-Friday, March 9 | 1:00 pm-3:00 pm
+Friday, March 9 | 1:00 pm-4:00 pm (exact time TBD)

-The "Gallery in a Garden."
-The Barnes Foundation excels at incorporating the appreciation of fine arts and horticulture into its education programs and displays.
+The "Gallery in a Garden".
+The Barnes sure knows how to promote the advancement of education and the appreciation of the fine arts and horticulture.
 From small details such as lightening the finish on the wood, simple floor patterns to re-shaping the ceiling to distribute artificial light to brighten and clarify the viewing within the galleries.
-Explore the space that provides Philadelphia with a range of facilities and core programs involving art education, temporary exhibitions, and visitor amenities.
+Explore the space that provides Philadelphia with a range of facilities and core programs involving art education, temporary exhibitions and visitor amenities.

-Note: Pre-registration is required.
+Note: Pre-registration is required; fee: \$20.00.
 Transportation will NOT be provided.
 Directions will be provided to registrants.

-Opening Reception- Museum of the American Revolution
+Opening Reception-Museum of the American Revolution